Great year, bad Sharpe? A note on the joint distribution of performance and risk-adjusted return: Introduction

 From a statistical perspective, the Sharpe ratio is simply the coefficient of variation of excess returns.
 Assuming returns with finite variance, its sampling distribution can be described with standard asymptotic theory \cite{loStatistics2002}.
 However, precisely because investors are focused on maximizing their Sharpe ratio, it interesting to ask not just about the center of its sampling distribution, but also about its tails.
 What kind of events lead to large deviations of the Sharpe ratio?

-The purpose of this note is to examine the tails of the joint sampling distribution of performance (mean return) and risk-adjusted return (Sharpe ratio) of funds.
-A natural expectation is that the Sharpe ratio takes the largest values along prices trajectories with exceptionally large returns.
-I show that this expectation is true in a Gaussian world, but false when returns are heavy-tailed, a well-known feature of empirical returns \cite{bouchaudTheory2003}.
-In particular, I show that, with heavy-tailed returns, the strategies with the largest Sharpe ratios never maximize long-term performance, and strategies with exceptional performance are associated with suboptimal Sharpe ratios.
-We might call this counter-intuitive phenomenon the ``great returns, bad Sharpe'' effect.
+The purpose of this note is to examine the tails of the joint sampling distribution of performance and Sharpe ratio of funds.
+A natural expectation is that the Sharpe ratio takes the largest values along trajectories with exceptionally large returns.
+I show that this expectation would be true in a Gaussian world, but is false when returns are heavy-tailed \cite{bouchaudTheory2003}.
+In particular, I show that, with heavy-tailed returns, the strategies with the largest Sharpe ratios never maximize long-term performance, and strategies with exceptional performance are always associated with suboptimal Sharpe ratios.

 Two cautionary remarks.
 First, the present study is strictly about in-sample statistics: we do not consider issues of prediction or out-of-sample validity.
 Second, the relationship between performance and risk-adjusted returns discussed here is unrelated to the risk-return tradeoff familiar from portfolio theory: throught the paper, the distribution of returns (and in particular its mean $\mu$ and standard deviation $\sigma$) is fixed.